settingupadatascienceproject/settingupadatascienceproject/README.md

 1. Create a kaggle.com account.

-2. Go to #to-do: share notebook.
+2. Go to #to-do: notebook link.

-3. Fork #to-do: share notebook.
+3. Fork #to-do: notebook link.

 4. Run the cells in the notebook using shift-enter.